New Finmeccanica head faces fallout from India crisis

 The 50-year-old Pansa, a graduate of Italy's prestigious Bocconi University where Italian prime minister Mario Monti also studied, was involved in disposal talks alongside Orsi.

+Aerospace analyst Nick Cunningham of London-based Agency Partners said Pansa could benefit from the restructuring started by Orsi in his two years in charge.

+"If Alessandro Pansa is really lucky he could end up being at the helm of Finmeccanica when all the benefits of all that hard work comes through in the numbers."

-(Additional reporting by Danilo Masoni and Antonella Ciancio in Milan, and Satarupa Bhattacharjya and Jo Winterbottom in Delhi; Editing by Louise Ireland)
+(Reporting by Danilo Masoni and Antonella Ciancio in Milan; Editing by Louise Ireland)